bluehands/Carbon-Aware-Computing/README.md

 We want to support the time-shifting functionality of the SDK and provide only the forecast endpoint for given locations.
 There are no historically data and the forecast data has only the *optimalDataPoints* collection set.
 The *emissionsDataPoints* with all forecast data is not set due to data efficiency.
 If you need the forecast data download it directly.

-## Carbon Aware SDK as Library
+## Carbon Aware SDK as NuGet-Package

-We have fork the Carbon Aware SDK [https://github.com/bluehands/carbon-aware-sdk](https://github.com/bluehands/carbon-aware-sdk) and provide the SKD as a nuget-Package.
+We have fork the Carbon Aware SDK [https://github.com/bluehands/carbon-aware-sdk](https://github.com/bluehands/carbon-aware-sdk) and provide the SDK as a NuGet-Package.
 The fork has also some modifications for cached data provider.
 You may use this package for your extensions.

 ### Installation

-The unofficial Carbon Aware SDK is available as a NuGet package.
-You can install it using the NuGet Package Console window:
+The unofficial Carbon Aware SDK is available form [nuget.org](https://www.nuget.org/packages/GSF.CarbonAware.Unofficial).
+Install it using the Package Manager Console window:

 ``` powershell
 Install-Package GSF.CarbonAware.Unofficial